panqkart/panqkart/SETUP.md

 If you've already downloaded the repository, look out in the `schematics` folder.\
 There should be a file named `level.we` there.
 You can follow the steps above for how to load the level.

 **WARNING:** The level is very big!
 We recommend putting it far away from the lobby or other buildings you have around.
+It might take up to 10 minutes for the level to be 100% loaded.
+If it's not being loaded, try re-joining your world.

 Once you've set up the level, well, you're practically done now.
 You just need to configure the `start_race` node, which can be found\
 on the lobby, on the stonebrick tunnel.
 Right-click on it, and set positions for 1st player, 2nd player, 3rd player, and all the way to 12.